OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Start with the numbers 0 and 1, and compute a Fibonacci series (i.e., add the last number with the previous one).
 When a three-digit number occurs, stop.
 Print out all intermediate results on the Serial Monitor.

+You should try this on your own and then look at my code.
+I will write code quickly and leave some design issues in place and then we will gradually improve them.
+You can write nicely structured and understandable code in the Arduino environment just as you can on your laptop/desktop favorite programming environment.

-Here's the simple code I used to do this:
+Here's the simple ("quick and dirty") code I used to do this:

 ![fibcode](fibcode.png)